 So this state is an essential building block for spiritual development.
 So, how do you reach this partition of awareness?

 There is a simple universal process for reaching this state of consciousness.
 We know the generic version of this form as Japa Meditation.
 This technique comes from the Yoga Sutras of Patanjali.
 So, this process has a rich tradition.
 Many authorities regard this technique as the centerpiece of the eight limbs of Yoga.
-Thus, this simple but powerful technique is a building block for consciousness exploration.
+Thus, this simple, powerful technique is a building block for consciousness exploration.

 Transcendental Meditation (TM) is the worldwide trademark of the TM movement created by Maharishi (2)(3).
 The generic name for this process is Japa Meditation.